chrisroberts/kitchen-lxc/README.md

 Defaults to 22.

 #### overlay
-The directory to store the container, best to be on BTRFS or an LVM volume, to utilize snapshots.
+The directory to use for the rootfs overlay.

 Defaults to "/tmp".

+#### device
+The size of the block device for the rootfs overlay.

 ### Example